EL IMPENETRABLE NATIONAL PARK:

 Qaramta, one of the last jaguars in El Impenetrable National Park, photographed by a camera trap installed by the Rewilding Argentina team.

 The jaguar has been nearly driven to extinction in the Argentine Chaco.
 Investigators speculate that less than 20 individuals survive across a very extensive territory.
 The last sightings of the species have been of solitary males, and many of those have since been killed by hunters.

-In September 2019, the tracks of a jaguar were found in Impenetrable National Park for the first time since the Park’s creation.
-Quick action by the Rewilding team allowed us to obtain a video recording, made via a camera trap (this was the first time a jaguar had been filmed in the Argentine Chaco), and later to capture the jaguar in order to fit him with a satellite radio collar.
-From that day, this five-year old, 110 kilo male, who was named Qaramta (meaning “Indestructible” in the indigenous Qom language), is monitored daily with the latest technology.
-Through this, we have learned that he uses the territory of the ex-estancia La Fidelidad in Chaco (which is now National Park) and in Formosa.
+In September 2019, jaguar tracks were found in El Impenetrable National Park for the first time since the Park’s creation.
+Quick action by the rewilding team allowed us to obtain a video recording, made via a camera trap (this was the first time a jaguar had been filmed in the Argentine Chaco), and later to capture the jaguar to fit him with a satellite radio collar.
+From that day, this four-year-old, 114 kilo male named Qaramta (meaning “Indestructible” in the indigenous Qom language) is monitored daily with the latest technology.
+Through this, we have learned that he uses the territory of the ex-estancia La Fidelidad in Chaco (which is now El Impenetrable National Park) and in Formosa.